Phononic/Sean_Lubner_250HWs/hw11/README.txt

 Convergence was confirmed by looking both at the traces of all mus, as well as the z-score plots for each mu.
 They do converge.

 ---------------- Problem (d) ----------------
 11 of the 13 players' full-season batting average falls within the 95% confidence interval.
 See notebook for full table.
+Also, check out my sweet list comprehensions (nested list comprehensions!... maybe I'm getting a little carried away)

+---------------- Problem (e) ----------------
+See notebook for plots.
+A couple more kick-ass list comprehensions for the error bars on the second plot.